 Reasons why to recycle steel

-- Steel is a metal that can be infinitely recycled and is 100% recyclable without loss of quality.
+- Steel is a metal that can be infinitely recycled and is 100% recyclable without losing quality.

 - Steel scrap can be converted into high-value steel by using processing and metallurgy.